DhruvRana2704/PRODIGY_WD_01/README.md

 ## Features
 - **Responsive Design:** The navigation menu adjusts seamlessly to different screen sizes.
 - **Interactive Hover Effects:** The color of the navigation items changes on hover, providing visual feedback to users.
+Also, the text scales as a response
 - **Dynamic Scroll Effects:** The color of the navbar and the body changes as the user scrolls down the page, creating an engaging and modern look.

 ## Screenshots: